masalinas/angular-cross-domain/README.md

 ![02](https://user-images.githubusercontent.com/1216181/99190741-a39d2900-2768-11eb-8772-08849b1ba4b0.png)

-### Check that the same token created is showed on the 'Portal 01' domain: 'http://localhost:4201'
+### Check that the same token created is also showed on the 'Portal 01' domain: 'http://localhost:4201'

 ![03](https://user-images.githubusercontent.com/1216181/99190770-c596ab80-2768-11eb-8687-5446d3d2974e.png)

 ### Check all local storage domains.
-The 'Main Portal' and 'Portal 01' local storage domains show the same token created before
+The 'Main Portal' and 'Portal 01' local storage domains show the same token created before.
+The token was propagated to the 'Portal 01' local storage from main domain.

 ![TF](https://user-images.githubusercontent.com/1216181/99189614-54ec9080-2762-11eb-9239-9fe2539e1035.png)